Conflux-Chain/conflux-documentation/docs/general/run-a-node/run-a-node.md

 ## Requirements

-The hardware equirements depend on the type of node you want to run.
+The hardware requirements depend on the type of node you want to run.
 For the specific requirements of each type of node, please visit the section [Node Types](./node-types)

 For a Full Node, requirements are the following: